10mm vs 45 ACP Cartridge: Which is the better option?

 Suppressor Use

 As mentioned previously, 45 ACP is the better round for suppression.
-In fact, 45 ACP is easily the best common handgun round for suppressed use.
+In fact, the 45 ACP is easily the best common handgun round for suppressed use.
 It’s not just better than the 10mm, but better than most handgun cartridges through a suppressor.

 You Hate Recoil